Gdańsk Derby: The historic big three

-The "big three" or the "main three" teams in the Gdańsk Derby are Gedania Gdańsk, Lechia Gdańsk and Stoczniowiec Gdańsk.
+The "big three" or "main three" teams in the Gdańsk Derby are Gedania Gdańsk, Lechia Gdańsk and Stoczniowiec Gdańsk.
 All three teams were founded in 1945 after the end of World War II, along with many other sports and football clubs in Gdańsk.
 While the other teams were eventually closed down, these three teams have kept functioning to the present day.
-Each team has had their period of success, and times when they could be seen as the biggest team in Gdańsk; Gedania during the early 1950s, Lechia during the 1940s, 1950s, 1980s, and since the turn of the century, and Stoczniowiec in the 1960s and 1970s.
+Each team has had its period of success, and times when they could be seen as the biggest team in Gdańsk; Gedania during the early 1950s, Lechia during the 1940s, 1950s, 1980s, and since the turn of the century, and Stoczniowiec in the 1960s and 1970s.

 Gedania vs Lechia

 Both teams faced each other often in their early years, with the teams playing 9 times in the league in the first six years of their creations.
 After 1951, when Lechia were promoted to the top division, the teams did not face each other again until the 2003-04 season.
-This was due to Lechia having to restart from the lower tiers and passed Gedania on their way back up through the divisions.
+This was due to Lechia having to restart from the lower tiers and passing Gedania on their way back up through the divisions.
 Since 2004 the teams have not faced each other competitively, with the regional cup game in 2004 currently being the last Gdańsk derby between the two teams.
 A Gedania and Lechia game has never resulted in a draw with Lechia winning 9 and Gedania winning 3 of the 12 competitive games they have played in.